 There are lots of Eurocash machines which charge you a fortune in conversion fees and charges; look out for BOV (Bank of Valetta) where you can withdraw cash at a reasonable cost.

 RETURNING TO UK

 The night before my return to the UK, I filled in a UK Passenger Locator Form (PLF), and booked and paid for covid tests for days 2 and 8.
-I had to provide the reference number for the tests on my PLF, and these cost me £170 for 2.
+I had to provide the reference number for the tests on my PLF, and these cost me £170 for 2 (only one test will be required, on day 2 or before, while Malta is on UK Green List).
 I carried copies of the PLF and the invoice for my two post arrival PCR tests.

 There were 10 passengers on the plane, and we took off and landed ahead of schedule.
 The immigration queue was only 5 minutes long at Manchester, and the border control officer was very polite.
 He checked my printed documents, asked to see my antigen test (which was on my phone) and then waved me through.
 Son picked me up in Manchester and drove me home to Edinburgh, where I am now self-isolating for 10 days.

 I chose Malta as I had hoped it would go on the UK green list while I was there, but sadly this didn’t happen.
 I still believe it is one of the best bets for an #amber11 country for a number of reasons.
 Firstly, Malta reached herd immunity on 24 May, and is highly unlikely to go to the UK redlist at any time soon.
 Secondly, Covid 19 safety protocols are being observed very well.
 Everyone is wearing a mask (though a few, not many, tourists wearing them below their nose.
 That being said, a bus driver stopped his bus, shouted out “sir, please wear your mask properly” to one who wasn’t!).
 Thirdly, the weather is lovely at this time of year!